 Once more he takes us back to beginnings, where wonder, unstated, is kept alive.

 My model is of the original church as completed in 1962.
 Since then, an addition was made left of the lobby, completed in 1969, and metal flashing was added at the roofline.
 Overall dimensions of the model are close and I represent major elements and their approximate relationships.
 The relatively large size of the Lego pieces forced compromises.
 The major decision I made was to preserve the relationship of the sections between windows to represent the subtle rhythms.
 A is just smaller than B, C is just smaller than A, and D is just larger than B. Dimensions and proportions will be off in these sections as elsewhere.
 This partial analysis, of course, is fanciful, but it helps make a point.
 The proportion of width to length of the model, however, is almost exactly that of the actual building, 3/4.
 The angles of the diagonal elements are exaggerated.
 One problem I had is that I couldn’t find elevations I had confidence in and I’m not certain about heights.
 Another problem is that I have to take photographs from a higher viewpoint, where the monitors will be more exposed and appear taller.
 Most photographs are taken from ground level at varying distances, where we know the building, which changes the aspect of the monitors.
 I made a few adjustments to compensate.
+The photographs have been slightly edited for clarity and coherence.

 First Unitarian of Rochester has an online slideshow created by Bill Fugate that is a marvelous resource.
 It has photographic documentation of construction of the original church and the addition from foundation to completion, along with photographs of the interior and exterior, from which I take the photograph of roof construction, just above, as well as the front photograph by Woodleif Thomas, rear photograph, the floor plan, based on a drawing by Bert Schlabach, and Kahn’s talk at the dedication of the tapestries, cited above.
 Kahn’s quotation “I believe in frank architecture” found here.
 Full credits can be found here.